wyattjsmith1/gdrust/docs/why_gdrust.md

 wrong with this method (in fact, it gives developers full functionallity), but it can be overwhelming when compared to GdScript or most other Godot-supported languages.

-Some developers may be torn between the saftey of Rust and the speed and conciseness of GdScript.
+Some developers may be torn between the safety and speed of Rust and the development speed and conciseness of GdScript.
 This library attempts to take the best of both Rust and GdScript to enable concise, fast, and safe code for Godot.